Blog > Category > Energy Efficiency

 What is an R-value?

-Move over, traditional window specs - the R-value is taking over the world of window sales!
-This rating, which has been around for a while, is becoming increasingly popular as a measurement of window efficiency.
+Move over, traditional window specs – the R-value is becoming a popular measurement in the world of window sales!
+Though it's been around for a while, this rating is gaining traction as an indicator of window efficiency.
 But why the sudden surge in popularity?
 Keep reading to find out.

 What is a U-factor?